jelrikvh/todo/README.md

-    bin/console todo:remove [item number obtained from the todo list view] bin/console todo:check [item number obtained from the todo list view] bin/console todo:uncheck [item number obtained from the todo list view]
+    bin/console todo:remove [item number obtained from the todo list view] bin/console todo:check [item number obtained from the todo list view] bin/console todo:uncheck [item number obtained from the todo list view] bin/console todo:up [item number obtained from the todo list view] // to move an item up in the list bin/console todo:down [item number obtained from the todo list view] // to move an item down in the list

 ## Technical choices